nicknettleton/PREPARE-Challenge/README.md

 ## Explainer charts

 SHAP values and plots are not saved directly.
-Instead they can be created and manipulated in Python:
+Instead they can be created and manipulated in Python.

+First, run inference as above to get predicted labels and prediction intervals, together with SHAP Explanations for the overall ensemble and subestimators.
+Then you can do lots of interesting things with them, such as...

 ### Plot individual explainer charts

 ```python
 from src.visualise import visualise_prediction, visualise_decision